The HLC accreditation process is designed to ensure quality throughout the institution

 through to individual courses.
 A critical part of the accreditation process involves

-the College establishing that it meets the standards of quality by which HLC determines
+the college establishing that it meets the standards of quality by which HLC determines

 whether an institution merits accreditation or reaffirmation of accreditation; the